lycus/mci/docs/instruction_set.rst

 **Has target register**
     No
 **Source registers**
-    2
+    3
 **Operand type**
     None

 Performs a left rotation of bits of the elements in an array or vector.

-The first source register must be an array or vector of the types allowed in rol_.
+The first two source registers must be arrays or vectors of the types allowed in rol_, and must have the same element type.

-The second source register must be of type ``uint`` or an array or vector of these.
+The third source register must be of type ``uint`` or an array or vector of these.

 array.ror